nexron171/SimVirtualLocation/README.md

 # SimVirtualLocation

 Easy to use MacOS 11+ application for easy mocking iOS device and simulator location in realtime.
-Built on top of  [set-simulator-location](https://github.com/MobileNativeFoundation/set-simulator-location) and [idevicelocation](https://github.com/JonGabilondoAngulo/idevicelocation).
+Built on top of  [set-simulator-location](https://github.com/MobileNativeFoundation/set-simulator-location) for iOS Simulators and [pymobiledevice3](https://github.com/doronz88/pymobiledevice3).
 Android support is realized with [SimVirtualLocation](https://github.com/nexron171/android-mock-location-for-development) android app which is fork from [android-mock-location-for-development](https://github.com/amotzte/android-mock-location-for-development).

 Posibilities:
 - supports both iOS and Android